-Using a data set of high-resolution image scans of lungs from hundreds of patients provided by the National Cancer Institute, Data Science Bowl participants will develop artificial intelligence algorithms to accurately determine when lesions in the lungs are cancerous.
-This will dramatically reduce the false positive rate that plagues the current technology.
+In 2016 – 2017, competitors used anonymized, high-resolution lung scans from hundreds of patients provided by the National Cancer Institute (NCI), to create algorithms that can improve lung cancer screening technology.
+The participants created algorithms that can accurately determine when lesions in the lungs are cancerous and thereby dramatically decreasing the false positive rate of current low-dose CT technology.

 The Lung Cancer Detection Challenge

 Lung cancer is one of the most common types of cancer, with nearly 225,000 new cases of the disease expected in the U.S. in 2016.

 Early detection is critical, as it opens a range of treatment options not available when cancer is detected at later, more advanced stages.
 Low-dose computed tomography (CT) is a potential breakthrough technology for early detection, with the ability to reduce deaths by 20%.1 Often, suspicious lesions identified in screening are initially assessed as high risk of cancer, but after additional follow-up tests, they turn out to be non-cancerous (false positives from the initial screening).2 Can machine learning reduce the number of radiology exams flagged for potentially unnecessary follow up and avoid patient anxiety?